-When a client requests an SSL connection with a Skype for Business phone, the phone sends a device certificate to the client for authentication.

-For T48G, T46G, T42G, T41P and T40P Skype for Business phones running firmware version 8 or later, there are two built-in device certificates: a unique and a generic device certificate.
-The Skype for Business phone supports uploading one custom device certificate at most.
+When a client requests an SSL connection with an IP phone, the IP phone sends a device certificate to the client for authentication.
+For new IP phones boxed with firmware version 72 or later, there are two built-in device certificates: a unique and a generic device certificate.
+For IP phones running firmware version prior to 72, there is only one built-in device certificate: a generic device certificate.
+The IP phone supports uploading one custom device certificate at most.
 The old custom device certificate will be overridden by the new one.
 For more information on customizing a device certificate, refer to Appendix C Creating Custom Certificates on page 13.